• SCVO

 • You must be able to competently ride a bike.

 • The candidate will be our ambassador on the ground.
-Therefore, it is vital that they feel inspired by our vision, mission and aims, and that they have a proven ability to motivate and inspire others.
+It is vital that they feel inspired by our vision, mission and aims, and that they have a proven ability to motivate and inspire others.

-• Proven ability to tailor messaging to a variety of different audiences.
+• Proven ability to tailor messaging to different audiences.

 Desirable